ahoffer/osgi/README.md

 * Add logging interface as dependency
 * Use logging

-## Lesson 3: Add a Bundle Listener
+## Lesson 3: OSGi Blueprint
-* Spying on other bundles

-## Lesson 4: Add a Tracker
-* Tired of listening?
-Start tracking!
+* OSGi Blueprint Specification
+* Java beans
+* Dependency injection framework

-## Lesson 5: Create a Service
+## Lesson 4: Create a Service
 * Services instead of methods or functions
 * Service as POJO
-* Registering a service programmatically

 ## Lesson 6: Consuming a service
 * Getting hold of a service programmatically